Notion is the new kid on the block – and is growing fast!

-I can’t really give up Evernote that easily as I have invested far too much.
+I can’t give up Evernote that easily as I have invested far too much.
 I have so many notes collected over the years that it would take me forever to port that over.
-Also TodoIst will not be replaced quickly, as it manages tasks from all my projects including my personal stuff.
+Also, TodoIst will not be replaced quickly, as it manages tasks from all my projects, including my personal stuff.

-However, it works well on mobile devices (beside their table views), is fast enough to be useful and their team seems to responsive (1-2 working days).
+However, it works well on mobile devices (besides their table views), is fast enough to be useful, and their team seems to responsive (1-2 working days).

 I believe it is something to keep an eye on and I will report back here if anything major changes.